asminpaudel141/java-100program/README.md

 # 133.Write a Java program to implement polymorphism
 # 134.Write a Java program to implement polymorphism
 # 135.Write a Java program to implement polymorphism
+# 136.Write a Java program to implement polymorphism